haiku/website/content/blog/pulkomandy/2025-11-24-the_gerrit_pending_review_iceberg.md

 There are a lot of changes there that have been inactive for several years, with no apparent interest from anyone.
 To be precise, there are currently 358 commits waiting for review (note that Gerrit, unlike Github and other popular code review tools, works on a commit-by-commit basis, so each commit from a multiple-commit change is counted separately).
-The oldes tone has not seen any comments since 2018.
+The oldest one has not seen any comments since 2018.

 Today, let's have a look at some of these changes and see why they are stalled.
 Hopefully it will